 Target Type.
 The Target Type control is used to assign a transponder type to the MBTS.
-Selections include ATCRBS, Mode S, or a 50/50 mix of the two signal types.
-If either the ATCRBS or the Mode S setting is chosen only ATCRBS or Mode S replies will be generated by the MBTS.
+Selections include ATCRBS, Mode 4, Mode S, or a combination of these signal types.
+If either the ATCRBS, the Mode 4, or the Mode S setting is chosen only ATCRBS, Mode 4, or Mode S replies will be generated by the MBTS.
 If the 50/50 mix selection is made, the MBTS will respond with both ATCRBS and Mode S replies.
 In this case, if a response from both target types is appropriate, the ATCRBS response will take precedence.
+The NONE selection disables reply generation from the transponder indicated on the OCS control panel, either primary or secondary.
+If an amplitude conflict is indicated on the OCS, the NONE selection often provides a quick way to disable one of the transponders so that the MBTS operates normally.